theantirobot/blockchain-playground/README.md

 * Showing feed of matched transactions

 ## Gateway
 This is a graphql federation service.
 It stitches together schemas from multiple back-end services to support the front-end.
-Subsequent work will include more services in the federation.

 ## Subscriptions
 This manages the subscription info provided by the user.

+## Hooks
+Async worker that invokes webhooks and stores a history of it.

 ## Indexer
 Polls for new blocks, finds related subscriptions, and invokes their webhook.